AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-11-undoing-changes-in-git.md

 That makes sense—your remote branch has the old commit, and your local branch has the amended one.
 Their hashes are different since amending a commit changes its timestamp, which forces git to compute a new hash.
 To update your remote branch with the new commit, all you need to do is force push it: `git push -f`.
 This will overwrite your remote branch's history with your local one.

-### A Note on Force Pushing
+### Be Careful with Force Pushes

 Don't worry about doing force pushes to feature branches, or personal branches in general.
-You should only be concerned about doing that on shared public branches, like `master` or `dev`, or any others that your team members are always committing to.
-Your local branch is *yours*, and if you rewrite its commit history since the beginning of your iteration of work, then you won't really break anything (unless other people have branched off of you, which they shouldn't be doing anyway).
-The absolute worst case is if someone checks out your feature branch locally to test it (e.g., for a code review), and their local copy of your feature branch gets out of sync with the real one.
+You should only be concerned about doing so on shared branches (e.g., `master`) that your team members are always branching off of to create new features.
+Your local branch is *yours*, and if you rewrite its commit history since the beginning of your iteration of work, you won't really break anything.
+The absolute "worst" case is if someone checks out your feature branch locally to test it (e.g., for a code review), and their local copy of your feature branch gets out of sync with the real one.
 But that's easy to fix.

-In this toy example, we force-pushed to `master`, but we're the only ones touching this sandbox repo, so there's no issue.
-In the real world, you should never force-push to public branches, unless everyone's on board with doing so, and unless you know what you're doing.
+In this toy example, we force-pushed to `master`, but we're the only ones touching this sandbox repo, so there's no issue whatsoever.
+In the real world, you should never force-push to public branches; if you do this, everyone's local copy of `master` will have diverged from the remote one, and any new features that are based on the old master will now have an incompatible commit history.

 ## 2. Resetting a Branch to an Older Commit